sanchaya/karnata-f-kittel-font/README.md

 This Font Software is licensed under the SIL Open Font License, Version 1.1.
 This license is copied below, and is also available with a FAQ at: http://scripts.sil.org/OFL

 # Special Thanks
-"This project was supported by German Consulate General in Bengaluru till it was released as an open-source font to the use of general public"
+This project was supported by German Consulate General in Bengaluru till it was released as an open-source font to the use of general public.

 # Future Plans
 Further to this, the project has enabled **Sanchaya - https://sanchaya.org** to envison a larger **Kannada Font Revival Project**.
 This project will be taken forward as a FOSS project to build a much larger Karnata Typeface Family in near future.